wpdreams/wpmu-selective-plugin-loader/README.md

 ```

 ### Example 4
-Use regex to only allow the monarch social sharing plugin on the blog posts only.
+Use regex to only allow the **Monarch social sharing** plugin on blog posts only (not on the home page).

 ```PHP
 //  ONLY EDIT BELOW: